 |Copyright © Nucleus Medical Media, Inc.|

-- Skin prick test—A tiny bit of an allergen is placed under the skin with a needle.
+- Skin prick test—A tiny bit of an allergen is placed under the skin.
 The doctor watches to see if the skin in that area becomes red, raised, and itchy.
-This can be done for multiple allergens at the same time.
-It can help find what you have the strongest reaction to.

-- RAST testing—A small sample of blood is taken and tested for different allergens.
+- RAST testing—A small sample of blood is taken.
+It will be tested for different allergens.

 Reducing dust mite allergens: